 Learn why washing your hands is important, how and when to do it, as well as how to get your child involved.

 Like it or not, germs are everywhere and a part of our everyday life.
 Handwashing is one of the best actions you can take to stop the spread of respiratory and diarrheal infections and avoid getting sick.

 Germs can easily spread when you touch your nose, mouth or eyes with an unwashed hand.
 They can also spread when food and drinks are prepared by someone who didn’t wash their hands.
 When you cough or sneeze into your hand, then touch another person’s hand or a common surface, you are spreading many germs.
-All of this is true for COVID-19 germs, too.

 When you need to wash your hands